 Gear up your life

-Cycling activity (indoor and outdoor) has increased markedly over the last 6 months in Europe, Australia and the USA.
+Cycling activity (indoor and outdoor) has increased markedly throughout in Europe, Australia and the USA as a result of the COVID pandemic.
 As offices, businesses, and schools closed to help slow the spread of the COVID-19, many people experienced greater flexibility in their schedules.
 In turn, they found time to bike regularly or start cycling for the first time.
 Bicycle sales expanded tremendously over this period due to the demand for equipment.

 There are many health advantages to cycling.
 Cycling is a great exercise to increase leg strength and endurance as well as general aerobic capacity.
 In particular, it helps offset periods of sedentary behavior and the loss of incidental activity that has occurred during the virus pandemic.
 Because of the types of dynamic muscular contraction required during cycling (shortening/ concentric contractions of your quadriceps), most people do not experience soreness in the same manner that occurs with running exercise.
 [Running also involves lengthening contractions of the quadriceps that can lead to soreness — more about that in an upcoming blog!].
 If you have knees that become irritated by weight bearing exercises such as running, cycling is an excellent alternative.
 For those that need assistance with leg power and confidence to ride hilly terrain, electric bikes are a great option.

 Furthermore, physical distancing is not difficult to achieve when cycling.
 This activity can occur in the outdoors and indoors (with proper equipment).

 You can become a stronger, more confident, life-long cyclist by considering the following:

 1. Engage in a targeted, structured and regular training regime that includes cycling, as well as strengthening and stretching exercises.

 2. Ensure you have enough rest and recovery time following a cycling ‘session’ (often overlooked).